YayaSivakumar/cs3305_team11/PROJECT_REPORT.md

 The file system node structure defines two main classes that represent the file system hierarchy:

 1. **Directory Node:** Represents a directory in the file system.
 It contains a list of child nodes, which can be either files or subdirectories.
 The root node is the top-level directory in the file system.
-It contains a list of child nodes, which can be either files or subdirectories and in turn, is the head of the file system node structure.
+It contains a list of child nodes, which can be either files or subdirectories.
+The head of the file system node structure is the root node.
+It is used to represent the entire file system hierarchy.
 2. **File Node:** Represents a file in the file system.
 It contains metadata such as file size, creation date, and file type.
 It also contains a reference to the parent directory node.
 The file node is a leaf node in the file system node structure.

 ### File System Cache